-Together with certain non-statutory senior managers, the CEO and CFRO form MT Hypotheken and as such manage Aegon Hypotheken.
+Together with non-statutory members (Director Funding & Liquidity, Head of Legal, Head of Business Development, Head of IT, Manager Agile Change, Manager Strategy Productmanagement & Policies and Businesspartner HR), the CEO and CFRO form MT Hypotheken and as such manage Aegon Hypotheken.
 The statutory members of the Board of Directors have equal decision making authority.
 The members of the Board of Directors have broad-based commercial background and experience in the financial sector.
 The knowledge of the members of the Board of Directors is kept up to standard and is improved by means of Aegon Nederland's permanent education program, which is organized by the Secretary of the Board, together with the HR Learning & Development department.
 The latter is also responsible for keeping records on participation.